Part 2

 “I do not want to go.”

-“You have a bad feeling,” Eku asked, looking at Yathi with concern.
+“You have a bad feeling,” Eku asked.

-Yathi stuck out the lower lip.
 “At home, rivers are small.
 Not here.
 And I do not like vubu.
-Elephants leave us alone, but … there are so many here.
-Everything at home was … easier.”
+Elephants leave us alone, but … There are so many here.”

-They watched until the raft and swimmers faded to a speck and eventually disappeared into the darkened line of the far shore.
+Eku and Yathi watched until the raft and swimmers faded to a speck and eventually disappeared into the darkened line of the far shore.

-The Abantu do not have schedules.
+The Abantu did not have schedules.

 Most days include an informal gathering for the first and last meal.

-And of course, everyone participates in harvest.
+And of course, everyone participated in harvest.

 Celebrations were held in conjunction with the lunar cycle.